 Every year meetingsclub will personally donate 10% of its profits to charity, each member of the team will also donate a minimum of 24 hours a year to help the chosen charities and we hope to increase our fundraising at events and donations.

-This year we have chosen Children with Special Needs Foundation as our chosen charity for 2017/18.
+This year we have chosen Children with Special Needs Foundation and Smart Work Reading as our chosen charities

 Children with Special Needs Foundation